GSingh08/React-Film-App/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Starting a Film Project

-Fork and clone the `react-film` repo.
+Fork and clone this repository.

 This project was created with `create-react-app`.
 Once you have the app cloned, you should run `npm install`.
 You can then run it with `npm run start`.